kjspring/stress-detection-wearable-devices/README.md

 ## File Directory

-## Usage

-(Include instructions on how to run your code, train models, and evaluate results.)

 ## Data Information

-The dataset used in this project is the WESAD (Wearable Stress and Affect Detection) dataset, which is a multimodal dataset for the detection of stress and affect using wearable physiological and motion sensors.
+The dataset used in this project is the WESAD (Wearable Stress and Affect Detection) dataset, which is a multimodal dataset for the detection of stress using wearable physiological and motion sensors.
 The dataset includes data collected from various sensors placed on the subjects' chest and wrist, providing valuable information on Electrodermal Activity (EDA), Respiration (RSP), Heart Rate Variability (HRV), and other physiological signals.
 This section provides an overview of the dataset used for this  project.
 The description includes the dataset's features, labels, preprocessing steps, and the methods used to prepare the data for machine learning training.

 ### Dataset